BambooholicPanda/FakeShopVue-Bootcamp-Keepcoding/README.md

 ## How to Log In and Website Usage

 In order to use the website, you must log in.
-You can log in with one of the following users:
+You may log in with one of the following users:

 ```json
 "email": "john@mail.com", "password": "changeme"